-HMS Tiger is a very different ship to the one in this embroidery, and perhaps Patrick created it while on active service, casting his mind back to an earlier age of seafaring, when warships fought warships, and did not have to fear death from the skies or beneath the waves.
-However, the woolly was not completely detached from his experience: the Union Jack features prominently in the embroidery, and the ship flies the white ensign, the flag of the British Royal Navy – in the late nineteenth and early twentieth century, these symbols of patriotism became increasingly more pronounced in woollies.
+HMS Tiger, an armoured battlecruiser, was very different to the sailing ship in this embroidery.
+Perhaps Patrick created his woolly while on active service, casting his mind back to an earlier age of seafaring, when warships fought warships, and did not have to fear death from the skies or beneath the waves.
+However, the woolly is not completely at odds with his experience: the Union Jack features prominently in the embroidery while the ship flies the white ensign, the flag of the British Royal Navy – in the late nineteenth and early twentieth century, these symbols of patriotism became increasingly more pronounced in woollies.
 In the floral border, England, Scotland and Ireland are all represented with roses, thistles and shamrocks respectively.
 (The Welsh daffodil makes no appearance, though whether this was because the artist deemed Wales unimportant, had no yellow thread, or felt that it would ruin his colour scheme, remains unclear.)

 The ships in the sailors’ woollies often lack the technical brilliance of the seascapes created by trained artists.
-However, like Alfred Wallis’ simple compositions, they capture a sense of what it is to live your life upon the turbulent surface of the sea – the order and the discipline; the great expanse of sea and sky; the way that the ship becomes the centre of the sailor’s world.
-The woollies might lack perspective, or shading, but they are uncompromisingly accurate when it comes to depicting the masts, guns, flags and rigging of their vessels.
-Whether tossed on stormy seas, or gliding serenely in the middle of the frame, these woollies, with their careful handiwork, radiate the sailor’s sense of pride in his ship.
+However, like Alfred Wallis’ simple compositions, they capture a sense of what it is to live your life upon the turbulent surface of the sea – the order and the discipline; the great expanse of sea and sky all around; how the ship becomes the centre of the sailor’s world.
+The woollies might lack perspective or shading, but they are uncompromisingly accurate when it comes to depicting the masts, guns, flags and rigging of their vessels.
+Whether tossed on stormy seas, or gliding serenely in the middle of the frame, these woollies with their careful stitches radiate the sailor’s sense of pride in his ship.
 What else is art, if not the chance to look at the world afresh, through someone else’s eyes?